awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-jobs-job.md

   The maximum number of times to retry this job after a JobRun fails\.
 + `AllocatedCapacity` – Number \(integer\)\.

+  This field is deprecated, use `MaxCapacity` instead\.

   The number of AWS Glue data processing units \(DPUs\) allocated to runs of this job\.
 From 2 to 100 DPUs can be allocated; the default is 10\.
 A DPU is a relative measure of processing power that consists of 4 vCPUs of compute capacity and 16 GB of memory\.
 For more information, see the [AWS Glue pricing page](https://aws.amazon.com/glue/pricing/)\.
 + `Timeout` – Number \(integer\), at least 1\.

   The job timeout in minutes\.
 This is the maximum time that a job run can consume resources before it is terminated and enters `TIMEOUT` status\.
 The default is 2,880 minutes \(48 hours\)\.
++ `MaxCapacity` – Number \(double\)\.

+  The number of AWS Glue data processing units \(DPUs\) that can be allocated when this job runs\.
+A DPU is a relative measure of processing power that consists of 4 vCPUs of compute capacity and 16 GB of memory\.
+For more information, see the [AWS Glue pricing page](https://aws.amazon.com/glue/pricing/)\.

+  The value that can be allocated for `MaxCapacity` depends on whether you are running a python shell job, or an Apache Spark ETL job:
+  + When you specify a python shell job \(`JobCommand.Name`="pythonshell"\), you can allocate either 0\.0625 or 1 DPU\.
+The default is 0\.0625 DPU\.
+  + When you specify an Apache Spark ETL job \(`JobCommand.Name`="glueetl"\), you can allocate from 2 to 100 DPUs\.
+The default is 10 DPUs\.
+This job type cannot have a fractional DPU allocation\.
 + `NotificationProperty` – A [NotificationProperty](#aws-glue-api-jobs-job-NotificationProperty) object\.

   Specifies configuration properties of a job notification\.